zevilz/zwp-migrate/README.md

 - migrating from remote to local server;
 - local migrations;
 - using WP-CLI for right urls and paths replacements in database;
-- autodownloading WP-CLI to target server if it not installed.
+- autodownloading WP-CLI to target server if it not installed;
+- replacing paths in files.

 ## Requirements